malcon-pngimr/malcon-dash/README.md

 **Data**

-The input data for this dashboard comes from the ODK Central platform that is hosted by Swiss Tropical and Public Health Institute.
-The data and dashboard are refreshed on a daily basis.
+The input data for this dashboard is the [Data Automation site](https://github.com/myominnoo/malcon) which is a private repository on GitHub.
+This repository retrieves daily data updates from the ODK Central platform hosted by the Swiss TPH.

+## Technical Notes

+**Codes**
+This dashboard is built with R using [Rmakrdown](https://rmarkdown.rstudio.com/) and [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/) framework, and can easily reproduce by others.
+The code behind the dashboard available [here](https://github.com/myominnoo/malcon-dash)

 **Packages**